DescentDevelopers/Descent3/USAGE.md

 ## Command-Line Options

 The following command-line options are available in Descent 3.
-You can set command-line options on the Misc. tab of the Setup section of the Descent 3 launcher or by creating a shortcut to `main.exe`.
+You can set command-line options on the Misc. tab of the Setup section of the Descent 3 launcher or by creating a shortcut to `Descent3.exe`.
 Case is not significant in command-line options, and `-`, `--`, and `+` are all accepted.

 <table>
   <tr>